 This (maybe more obvious) choice, which is properly contained in Lusztig's integral form, specializes to a Hopf algebra $U_q^{\K}$ (unrestricted specialization) with a large center properly containing $E_\alpha^{\ell_\alpha}, F_\alpha^{\ell_\alpha},K_\alpha^{2\ell_\alpha}$.
-Conjecturally the following exact sequence holds:\footnote{This is proven if $\ell$ is relatively prime to the $2d_\alpha$ without $\g^\vee$ appearing, but in the case of general $\ell$ one would need an analog result to \cite{Len14} for this integral form and specialization}
+Conjecturally we would expect accordingly for arbitrary $\ell$ an exact sequence:

-where $\mathcal{O}(G^\vee)$ is the commutative algebra of functions on the Lie group dual to the Lie group underlying $\g$ (and the choice of $\Lambda$).
+where $\mathcal{O}(G^{(\ell)})$ is a (super-)commutative algebra of functions on the Lie group resp. dual Lie group underlying $\g$ and the choice of $\Lambda$.

 Note that similar to these two specializations one studies two versions of universal enveloping of a Lie algebra over a field in finite characteristic.
-In the obvious version one gets a large center with more primitive elements, in the non-obvious version one gets additional generators (divided powers) generating a new Lie algebra enveloping, which in this cases however again gets truncated etc.\\
+In the obvious version one gets a large center with more primitive elements, in the non-obvious version one gets additional generators (divided powers) generating a new Lie algebra enveloping, which in this cases however are again truncated.\\

-The Kac-Procesi-DeConcini quantum group will not be used in the main construction of this article, but it is crucial for the application to quantum topology, see section \ref{sec_ApplicationCategory}.
+The Kac-Procesi-DeConcini quantum group will not be used in the main construction of this article, but it is crucial for the application to quantum topology, see Section \ref{sec_ApplicationCategory}.